20 Fun Things To Do in Amman, Jordan

 Our rental car was from Arena Cars at Amman airport.
 Check here the best prices for renting a car in Jordan.

-Tours and Day tours from Amman
+Tours and Day trips from Amman

 1. Visit the Citadel of Amman